LotanGutman/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/README.md

 To run the calibration nodes in this folder, you need to install `quam_builder`.
 During this installation, *all relevant* requirements for running QUA code and calibrations through the front-end will also be installed.

-To do so, first activate the desired Python environment and navigate to the `quam_builder` directory.
+To do so, first activate the desired Python environment and navigate to the `quam_config` directory.
 Then run the following command to install the package:

 ```sh